MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/automate-runbooks.md

 7. Click **Finish**.

 > [!IMPORTANT]
-> Orchestrator does not let you combine an encrypted variable with plain text as a parameter value in a runbook.
+> Orchestrator doesn't let you combine an encrypted variable with plain text as a parameter value in a runbook.

 ### To insert a variable in an activity